Short answer: Yes.

 Are service dogs tax-deductible?
 Yes--the fee for a service dog is a tax-deductible medical expense.

-How the process goes:
+How the process of getting a service dog goes:

 1 - Pawsitivity works with rescues and shelters across the country to find that "1-in-a-thousand" dog that tests as being appropriate for training.
 Check out our page on "Breeds" to find out more about the difficulties of finding the right candidate dog for training!
 We find that our selecting and training the dog works better than having us (or you) train your current pet dog.